3liz/py-qgis-wps/docker/README.md

 Alternatively, you may use [docker-compose](https://docs.docker.com/compose/) for launching the service

 ## Setting master projects

-Master Qgis projects must be located at the location given by  `QGSWPS_CACHE_ROOTDIR` - see configuration variables.
+Master QGIS projects must be located at the location given by  `QGSWPS_CACHE_ROOTDIR` - see configuration variables.

-Processing algorithms are located at the lacation given by `QGSWPS_PROCESSING_PROVIDERS_MODULE_PATH`.
+Processing algorithms are located at the location given by `QGSWPS_PROCESSING_PROVIDERS_MODULE_PATH`.
 See the [py-qgis-wps](https://py-qgis-wps.readthedocs.io/en/latest/qgisprocessing.html#exposing-processing-algorithms) on how to configure properly you provider directory.

 ## Configuration